woozet-cookbooks/architecture-center.ko-kr/docs/resiliency/failure-mode-analysis.md

 **Diagnostics**.
 Use [storage metrics][storage-metrics].

 ### The application cannot process a particular message from the queue.
-**Detection**.
+**검색**.
 Application specific.
 For example, the message contains invalid data, or the business logic fails for some reason.

 **Recovery**